MenoncleMaya/ObsidianRendorsia/Lore/Campaign 1 -- Montréal/Campaign 1 -- Montréal.md

 ### Session 2 -- 24 Oct Echoes Beneath Part II
 #### **1. Memory Confusion (5–10 min)**

-_(same as before)_
 The party regroups after last session’s chaos.
 NPCs remember details differently.
-Shrieker hears Keralia’s faint whispers.
+[[Shrieker]] hears Keralia’s faint whispers.
 The **box emits a low hum**, reacting to something deeper below.

 ---

 #### **2. Tracking the Destination (15–20 min)**

-_(same as before)_
-The group follows the coordinates/order left by the Silver Chain, navigating old tunnels and crypts.
+The group follows the coordinates/order left by [[the Silver Chain]], navigating old tunnels and crypts.
 Skill checks for navigation and atmosphere-building.

 As they approach what seems like the end, there’s a sudden _metallic echo_ ahead — the clanking of armor and boots.